BentouDev/Bentoudev.dataclass/README.md

 assert obj.value.name == 'ThisIsMyName'
 ```
-### External types
+### Forward references to external types
-Sometimes you might want to load dataclass that references foreign types, from other modules, in form of a string.
+Sometimes you might want to load dataclass that forward references foreign types, from other modules, in form of a string.
 In order to support such types, loader must be supplied with list of them.
 ```python

 @dataclass